 Compounding the problem was the fact that China, which had previously produced approximately half of the world’s face masks, had stopped exports due to COVID-19s impact on their own country.

 The converting industry had all the demand it could handle, but would manufacturers be flexible enough to provide the required supply?
-Two contract converters answered the question with a resounding yes.
+Three contract converters answered the question with a resounding yes.

 Strouse ups capacity to 2.5 millions masks and 250,000 face shields per week

 Strouse Corporation, a contract converter that takes flexible materials and changes them from a roll form to a discrete part, lived up to their “more than tape” motto when the pandemic took hold.